Diversity, Equity, and Inclusion

 Kent School Anti-Racism Position Statement

-As part of its mission to be an anti-oppressive School, the Kent School of Social Work is dedicated to promoting anti-racism in all its endeavors, including service, research, teaching, practice, policies, and climate.
+As part of its mission to be an anti-oppressive School, the Kent School of Social Work and Family Science is dedicated to promoting anti-racism in all its endeavors, including service, research, teaching, practice, policies, and climate.
 Anti-racism refers to the process of enacting policies and interpersonal interactions that recognize the absolute equality of people across societally defined racial/ethnic groups.
 Anti-racism also refers to the process of enacting policies and interpersonal interactions to eradicate disparate outcomes observed between White people and Black, Indigenous, other People of Color (BIPOC).
 Therefore, the Kent School seeks to reduce and eliminate inequities in recruitment, retention, and treatment of BIPOC students, staff, and faculty within the School.
 In addition, the Kent School strives, through service, research, practice, and advocacy, to reduce and eliminate inequities in education, health and well-being affecting BIPOC throughout the university, city of Louisville, and society in general.
 We approach our anti-racism work from an intersectional perspective, recognizing that BIPOC with additional marginalized identities, such as those who are also women, members of the LGBTQ community, religious minorities, and those with disabilities, face particular forms of oppression that need to be addressed to completely eliminate inequities affecting them.

 Kent School Diversity, Equity, and Inclusion Overview

-Consistent with its focus on anti-oppression, the Kent School of Social Work seeks to promote diversity, equity, and inclusion among Students, Faculty, Staff.
+Consistent with its focus on anti-oppression, the Kent School of Social Work and Family Science seeks to promote diversity, equity, and inclusion among Students, Faculty, Staff.
 This priority spans all aspects of the school, from its overall climate, to the various activities in which the Kent School is engaged, including education, research, administration/support, and service.
 This Diversity, Equity, and Inclusion plan spans from Fall 2020, when Dean David Jenkins charged the School with becoming more anti-racist through Spring 2023.
 Download Kent School Diversity, Equity, and Inclusion.

 Diversity Plan Progress Report